st3rbenn/ECF_back/README.md

 # In-training evaluation back-end

-Welcome on my project which is a control in the course of formations which has for goal to create a site of offer of employment
+Welcome to my project of a job site

 ## install project